Integral Windup Method in PID Control

 This idea of ‘continually monitored’ is very important for the concept of control systems.
 It’s not enough to pick a set point and hit the GO button, hoping for successful results.
 With sensors that can continually read the current and target positions, the system can provide the correct output signal - both current as well as future values.
 The whole purpose is to reach the target at the correct rate, not always as fast as possible.

-Three simultaneous calculations are used to control the output - Proportional, Integral, and Derivative, together forming the PID controller.
+Three simultaneous calculations are used to control the output.
+Proportional, Integral, and Derivative terms together form a complete ideal PID controller.
 Proportional and derivative terms both use an instantaneous reading to compute an instantaneous output signal.
 The integral term is unique in that it uses an accumulation of readings.
 Therefore, what happened in the past can affect the current and future output signals.
 While this is a critical term, it can yield a critical weakness if not properly addressed.

 Definition of the Integral Term